-The Ferry Building was built to accommodate the passengers coming across the bay before the Golden Gate Bridge was ever built.
-We’re talking 1892.
-When people could start to travel more by car, the building suffered and became less than fancy.
-After an earthquake caused considerable damage in 1989, the city decided to renovate and only reopened it in 2003.
-It still serves as the port people use to get on and off ferries to come into the city, but now it’s also full of delicious treats.
+The Ferry Building was built in the late eighteen hundreds to accommodate the ferry passengers who crossed the bay.
+Once the Golden Gate Bridge came along and people traveled more by car, the building stagnated.
+It wasn’t until after an earthquake in 1989 that the city decided to renovate, it reopened in 2003.
+It still serves as the ferry passenger port, but now it’s full of delicious treats.

-The McEvoy Ranch olive oil outpost has delicious olive oil from their ranch just about an hour away.
-The ranch itself holds events and tours and I only wish we would have had the chance to visit.
-You start to notice their name pop up here and there around town (they have their own ice cream flavor at Humphry Slocombe).
-We picked up a lavender scented, olive oil body balm that was promised to heal all wounds including those in your soul.
+The McEvoy Ranch olive oil comes from their ranch about an hour away.
+Their name pops up all around town-they even have their own ice cream flavor at Humphry Slocombe.
+Their lavender scented olive oil body balm promises to heal all wounds including those in your soul.

-Other random treats I just grabbed there on the fly were fresh empanadas from El Porteno, vegan doughnuts from Pepples and books for G in the book shop, Book Passage.
-We ate turkey burgers (staff favorites) and sweet potato fries at Gotts, we picked up a daily loaf of bread at Acme and ate prosciutto from Boccalone, whose tagline is Tasty Salted Pig Parts.
-We picked up burrata, which is a type of mozzarella that makes me want to cry, from the Cowgirl Creamery, iced New Orleans style coffee from Blue Bottle, and gelato from Ciao Bella.
+Other random treats we grabbed on the fly: fresh empanadas from El Porteno, vegan doughnuts from Pepples and books from Book Passage.
+We ate turkey burgers-staff favorites-and sweet potato fries at Gotts, we picked up a daily loaf at Acme and ate prosciutto from Boccalone, whose tagline is Tasty Salted Pig Parts.
+We picked up burrata-a type of mozzarella that makes me want to cry-from the Cowgirl Creamery, iced New Orleans style coffee from Blue Bottle and gelato from Ciao Bella.